TABLE OF CONTENTS

-‘What is the name of your company?” seems the simplest question to start my interview with Bryan Kest, pioneer of Power Yoga Santa Monica.
-But as he preaches to the hundreds of yogis who attend his dynamic classes, simply doesn’t necessarily mean easy.
+“What is your company’s name?” seems the most straightforward question to start my interview with Bryan Kest, pioneer of Power Yoga Santa Monica and co-founder of Yoga Alliance.

 He refers the question to his business partner, Christine Fang, who agrees to get back to me with a response.

 It’s quite impressive for someone who admits that he has “never had a vision in my life.
 I still don’t have a vision.
 I don’t even know what I want to be when I grow up.”

 Now fifty-eight, Bryan Kest has been teaching poweryoga for the past four decades, becoming one of the most popular instructors in the industry.

 A native of Detroit, he began his yogic journey at the age of 15 at the insistence of his physician father, who felt so strongly about poweryoga’s benefits that he threatened to kick his young son out of the house if he didn’t try it.

 The practice resonated with Bryan Kest immediately.
 Before long, he moved to Maui and studied with renowned teachers: David Williams and Brad Ramsey.
 Later Kent traveled to Mysore, India, where he learned from Pattabhi Jois, founder of the Ashtanga Yoga Research Institute.

 His first teaching position presented itself shortly after Bryan moved to Los Angeles.
 He was contacted by a cousin, whose wife had the idea of offering powerflow yoga to her patients struggling with eating disorders.